Campylobacter serology test

-The sample is sent to a lab, where tests are done to look for antibodies to campylobacter.
+The sample is sent to a lab.
+There, tests are done to look for antibodies to campylobacter.
 Antibody production increases during the infection.
-In the initial stage of an illness, few antibodies may be detected.
-For this reason, serology tests are often repeated 10 days to 2 weeks later.
+When the illness first starts, few antibodies are detected.
+For this reason, blood tests need to be repeated 10 days to 2 weeks later.

 There is no special preparation.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 This test is used to detect the presence of antibodies to campylobacter in the blood.

 can cause diarrheal illness.
 A blood test is rarely done to diagnose campylobacter diarrheal illness.
 It is used if your doctor thinks you are having complications from this infection, such as or .

 No antibodies to campylobacter are present.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.